MidHunterX/Intention/README.md

 ## 🧰 How It Works

-It uses a bespoke Cross Operating System Context Relay Protocol (XOSCRP) for communicating user intent for workspace context changes between different operating systems in a multi-boot setup.
+It uses a bespoke Cross Operating System Context Relay Protocol (XOSCRP); a deferred RPC system over a filesystem for communicating user intent for workspace context changes between different operating systems in a multi-boot setup.

 - Each Operating System is seen as a server with multiple capabilities.
 - These capabilities can be called by other Operating Systems in an RPC like manner.